-- STEP 6 Have a second person hold a strap wrench around the pump casing.
+- If you suspect the pump of being clogged with mud or other particles. prevent the outer casing from turning while the lower plug or check valve is unscrewed. - STEP 6-Have a second person hold a strap wrench around the pump casing.
 If there is only one person, hold the upper head in a vise while unscrewing the lower head.
-This allows a free hand to hold the strap wrench which prevents the pump casing from rotating. - STEP 7- When the plug or check valve is removed, use a pump casing removal tool to remove the pump casing.
-The pump casing removal tool is a specially threaded coupling with a pipe extension. - STEP 8 Thread the coupling onto the bottom of the discharge pipe (onto the same threads from which the lower head was unscrewed). - STEP 9 Hold the pump vertically upright with the pump casing removal tool extending down out of the pump casing. - STEP 10 Hold the pump casing and striking the pump casing removal tool on the ground.
+This allows a free hand to hold the strap wrench which prevents the pump casing from rotating. - STEP 7-When the plug or check valve is removed, use a pump casing removal tool to remove the pump casing.
+The pump casing removal tool is a specially threaded coupling with a pipe extension. - STEP 8-Thread the coupling onto the bottom of the discharge pipe (onto the same threads from which the lower head was unscrewed). - Hold the pump vertically upright with the pump casing removal tool STEP 9extending down out of the pump casing. - STEP 10 Hold the pump casing and striking the pump casing removal tool on the ground.
 This will cause the pump casing to slide off the upper O-ring and will allow it to slide off the pump.